openalea/gallery/README.md

 _________________

-**gallery** OpenAlea Gallery
+**gallery** Gallery for OpenAlea project

+`pixi run build-gallery` to install the gallery.

+or

+`mamba env create -f .binder/environment.yml`

 ### Contributors

-Thanks to all that ontribute making this package what it is !
+Thanks to all that contribute making this package what it is !

 <a href="https://github.com/openalea/gallery/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=openalea/gallery" />